awsdocs/iam-user-guide/doc_source/reference_policies_examples_s3_rw-bucket-console.md

 # Amazon S3: Allows Read and Write Access to a Specific S3 Bucket, Programmatically and in the Console<a name="reference_policies_examples_s3_rw-bucket-console"></a>

 This example shows how you might create a policy that allows `Read` and `Write` access to a specific S3 bucket\.
-This policy also provides the permissions necessary to complete this action on the console\.
-To use this policy, replace the red text in the example policy with your own information\.
+This policy also grants the permissions necessary to complete this action on the console\.
+To use this policy, replace the red italicized text in the example policy with your own information\.

 ```
 {